daghanacay/com.daghan.interception/README.md

 We consider the following build systems (frameworks)
 * Maven: just a dependency management system at build time. works on vanila Java class loader
 * Enroute: build system that extends MVN and deploys on OSGi framework taht can also handle runtime dependecy managagement.

+# Requirements

+we have consodered the following requirements

+1. We want to intercept every method independent of the method signature
+2. We want to provide annotations to software developers that use our framework.
+Custom annotations and relevant interceptors should be easy to extend
+3. We prefer want to stay away from the developer's ways.
+That is interception should be transparent to the developers such that the developers do not need to learn the framework except for the annotations.
+4. Framework should support dependency injection such that if the developers want to use more intricate intercaption functionality through proxy factories they should be able to do so
+5. The framework should be easy extend either by annotatins or proxy factory injection.